 These are the types of fields you can select and apply conditions to:

 If value is

 Specify the value that the conditional ticket field (as defined in When filling out this field) must be in order for other fields to appear in the ticket form.

 Specify fields that will appear when the conditional ticket field (as defined in When filling out this field) is set to the correct value (as defined in If value is).

 You can specify any fields on the ticket form, except for:

-For information about making a conditional field required, and how ticket form requirement settings in your admin settings affect each other, see Making conditional ticket fields required (Professional add-on and Enterprise).
+For information about making a conditional field required, and how ticket form requirement settings in your admin settings affect each other, see Making conditional ticket fields required.

 Editing, duplicating, and removing conditional ticket fields on ticket forms